 In the case of an existing, uninsulated concrete slab, rigid foam can be installed under the wire mesh to prevent heat loss downward.
 A pre-existing insulated slab can be utilized for it’s thermal storage capabilities.

-Another way to install a new radiant floor over an existing concrete slab is to put a suspended slab on top of the existing slab.
+Another way to install a new radiant floor over an existing floor is to use the sleeper application.
+This is an alternative to pre-cut/formed “board” type panels for a fraction of the cost… click on this link for greater details!!
 The previous link shows eight photos illustrating a method developed by one of our technicians to create an elegant and very effective layout for one of our local customers.